 Starting in Form III, we introduce children to the environment of the TED suite, showing them how to construct simple mechanisms and use the equipment safely.
 As they progress up the school, their knowledge and skills accumulate, enabling them to take on more ambitious projects.
 They explore phenomena like hydraulics, pneumatics and aerodynamics, creating machines – boats, catapults and lighthouses for example – that they designed on the computers.
 In Forms VII and VIII, the amount of time pupils spend studying TED each week doubles to two hours.
 The subject becomes more demanding and increasingly cross-curricular, enabling the children to embark on a diverse range of projects using robotics, vacuum forming, 3d printers and CNC milling.

-The TED suite is open at certain break times so that children can come and either carry on with projects begun in class, or new ones.
+The TED suite is open at certain break times so that children can come and either carry on with projects started in class, or embark on new ones.
 There is also a weekly Tech Club after school for children to further develop their skills and passion.
-We also have a Goblin Car Club for children in Forms V and VI to build their own car that they then race against other schools.
-We are in the process of setting up our own Goblin event which will be run at Silverstone.
+The Beachborough Racing Team is a highly popular and successful club.
+For the past seven years, children in forms V and Vl have been gathering every Thursday to build, maintain and practice driving skills on the Goblin cars.
+We run three chassis and we attend two races a year; a smaller event in May (10-20 cars) and the Gathering of Goblins at Goodwood Motor Circuit in July, where well over 80 cars battle for victory!
+We won the competition in 2019 and we have been on the podium in 2018, 2021 and 2022.
 The new TED suite enables us to develop pupils’ confidence in solving practical problems within a real-life context and encourage an enterprising attitude.
 We equip our children to look forward to the future with creativity and innovation that will provide a sound basis for future study in Design and Technology.